cdstanford/gid/README.md

 # Incremental Dead State Detection in Logarithmic Time

 Welcome!
 This repository contains the artifact for the paper *Incremental Dead State Detection in Logarithmic Time,* to appear at CAV 2023.
-See `cav23.pdf` for the version of the paper at submission time.
+See `cav23.pdf` for the accepted version of the paper.

 ## Overview